-Have you ever wondered how after losing weight-after months of dieting when you finally lose few pounds than having had that well-derived meal-we put int all back?
+Have you ever wondered why, after months of dieting and you finally manage to lose a few pounds, having that one well deserved meal puts it all back?
 WHY?????

 Leptin is a hormone that helps manage appetite.
-The word leptin comes from the Greek word leptos, which means “thin.”
-It is produced by the fat cells in your body and cells in the small intestine, and works by telling your brain how much you have in your fat reserves.
-Its job is to signal your brain when you’re full, triggering you to stop eating.
+The word leptin comes from the Greek word leptos, meaning “thin.”
+It is produced by the fat cells in your body, as well as cells in the small intestine.
+It works by telling your brain how much you have in your fat reserves.
+Leptin’s job is to signal your brain when you’re full, triggering you to stop eating.
 Leptin controls your metabolism, hunger, and energy expenditure.

 Ghrelin is a hormone produced and released mainly by the stomach, with small amounts also released by the small intestine, pancreas and brain.
 It is termed the ‘hunger hormone’ because it stimulates appetite, increases food intake and promotes fat storage.
 In addition, it affects your sleep/wake cycle, reward-seeking behavior, taste sensation and carbohydrate metabolism.
 Ghrelin also stimulates the release of growth hormone from the pituitary gland, which, unlike ghrelin itself, breaks down fat tissue and causes the build-up of muscle.

 This makes you hungrier, so it becomes much harder to maintain your new weight.